lowjungxuan98/abu-vue-pro/README.md

 ### Import the SQL File

 1. **Locate the SQL File**:
-    - The SQL file is located in the backend project directory at `sql/mysql/ruoyi-vue-pro.sql`.
+    - The SQL file is located in the backend project directory at `sql/mysql/abu-vue-pro.sql`.

 2. **Import the SQL File**:
-    - Right-click on the `ruoyi-vue-pro` database and select **Execute SQL File**.
+    - Right-click on the `abu-vue-pro` database and select **Execute SQL File**.
     - Click on the **...** button to browse and select the SQL file.
     - Click **Start** to begin the import process.